 Question 2.
 What are the maximum tuition and fee amounts payable under the Post-9/11 GI Bill?

 Answer: There is a tuition and fee cap for each academic year (August 1 – July 31).
 This cap can be paid towards net costs for tuition and fees at private and foreign branches of United States (U.S.) schools.
-See our current tuition and fee caps.
+See current tuition and fee caps.

 Question 3.
 How does the Yellow Ribbon program work?